kaazii/zendesk-coding-challenge/README.md

 - `formatter.js` Finally, this file is responsible for parsing the tickets and outputting them to the console.

 # Conclusion
 I am extremely proud of how far I got in this project.
 I chose a language that I was not familiar with, and was able to create a program that satisfied *most* of the requirements.
 I feel that I could have done a lot better with making my code more testable from the get-go.
 However, I will take this as a learning experience and try to improve on my coding skills going forward.
-I will definitely be continuing to code in Node.js!
+I will definitely continue to code in Node.js!

 Thank you Zendesk for this opportunity, I thoroughly enjoyed this experience!